 Yes, you can wipe data on the device's external memory.

 You can secure corporate data on mobile devices by applying the following restrictions:

 These restrictions will help you to secure Corporate data on mobile devices.

-Mobile Device Manager Plus allows admins to remotely control Samsung devices running andrion 5.0 and above.
+Mobile Device Manager Plus allows admins to remotely control Samsung, Sony and Lenovo devices running android 5.0 and above.
 Remote viewing capability is available for other Android devices above 5.0 and iOS devices.

 You can associate users to either pre-defined roles or create roles and associate them.
 Additionally, you can modify the users, their roles and even delete them.
 Know more about user management here

 It is to be noted the Super Admin of all the Zoho services are changed, when this is done.